-Name Туре Year Built Year of Loss Location Water Depth Description Metis Wooden Passenger Steamer - 1872 Off Watch Hill 130' The Providence and New York Steamship Company converted the Metis from a freighter to a passenger liner in 1864.
+Name Туре Year Built Year of Loss Location Water Depth Description Metis Wooden Passenger Steamer 1872 Off Watch Hill 130' The Providence and New York Steamship Company converted the Metis from a freighter to a passenger liner in 1864.
 In August 1872, the ship was bound from New York, via Long Island Sound, to Providence.
 The vessels was overloaded and overcrowded.
-Sunk after collision with two- Minerva Spanish Brig - 1810 Near Brendon Reef 20' - Montana Schooner Barge 1870 1907 Northwest of New Harbor, Block Island 90' The Montana was one of two coal barges being towed by the tug Buccaneer from Baltimore to Providence in January 1907.
+Sunk after collision with twomasted schooner Nettie Cushing.
+There was substantial loss of life.
+Minerva Spanish Brig 1810 Near Brendon Reef 20' Montana Schooner Barge 1870 1907 Northwest of New Harbor, Block Island 90' The Montana was one of two coal barges being towed by the tug Buccaneer from Baltimore to Providence in January 1907.
 Both were lost in a violent storm.
-The larger barge, the Ash, was lost 10 miles east of Fire Island, Neptune II Fishing - 1989 Off Sakonnet Point 85' Onodaga Freighter 1905 1918 Off Watch Hill 40- Bound from Boston to Charleston, SC with a general cargo.
+The larger barge, the Ash, was lost 10 miles east of Fire Island, New York.
+The smaller barge, the Montana, was lost just northwest of New Harbor, Block Island.
+There is some evidence of overloading.
+Neptune II Fishing 1989 Off Sakonnet Point 85' Onodaga Freighter 1905 1918 Off Watch Hill 40' Bound from Boston to Charleston, SC with a general cargo.
 Headed for Long Island Sound to avoid potential U-boat attacks.
 Navigational error caused her to strike the reef off Watch Hill.
-P. T. Teti Tug - 1972 Off Sakonnet Point 100' -
+P. T. Teti Tug 1972 Off Sakonnet Point 100'

-Name Type Year Built Year of Loss Location Water Depth Description Progress Dredge - 1940 Off Charlestown 60' In November 1940, the Mary Arnold was towing a lighter (barge) and a dredger called the Progress from Greenwich, Conn, to Riverside near Providence.
+Name Туре Year Built Year of Loss Location Water Depth Description Progress Dredge 1940 Off Charlestown 60' In November 1940, the Mary Arnold was towing a lighter (barge) and a dredger called the Progress from Greenwich, Conn, to Riverside near Providence.
 They anchored off Charlestown in a fierce storm.
 All vessels sank.
 On board the Progress were four seamen, none of whom had been to sea before.
-Puszta Freighter 1911 193 4 Block Island 20' Built in Newcastle, UK.
+Puszta Freighter 1911 1934 Block Island 20' Built in Newcastle, UK.
 Owned by the Anglo- Hungarian Shipping Co.
 Bound from Providence to Key West.
 Ran aground at Clay Head, Block Island, in thick fog.
-USS S-51 Submarine - 1925 Off Block Island - - Spartan Freighter - 1905 Block Island 15' - Troydon Fishing - 1995 Off Block Island 135' - U-853 Submarine 1943 1945 Off Block Island 130' The U-853 sank the Black Point on May 5, 1945.
-The US warships Amick, Atherton, Moberly and Ericsson sank the U-853 later the same day.
+USS S-51 Submarine 1925 Off Block Island Spartan Freighter 1905 Block Island 15' Troydon Fishing 1995 Off Block Island 135' U-853 Submarine 1943 1945 Off Block Island 130' The U-853 sank the Black Point on May 5, 1945.
+The US warships Amick, Atherton, Moberly and Ericsson sank the U-853 later the same day

-420.3.
-Submerged Telecommunication Cables and Corridors
+420.3 Submerged Telecommunication Cables and Corridors